nicholaswmin/fsm/README.md

 ## Example

-> modelling a [turnstile][turn] mechanism as an FSM.
+> Modelling a [turnstile][turn] mechanism as an FSM.

-A gate that unlocks with a coin.
+> A gate that unlocks with a coin.
 After pushing through it, it locks again:

 ```js
 import { fsm } from '@nicholaswmin/fsm'